Shell trims gas outlook in volatile market

 This would compare with 927,000 boe/d reported in the first quarter.

-Shell – the world’s biggest LMG trader – also said trading results for its integrated gas division would be “significantly lower” than in the first three months of 2025.
+Shell – the world’s biggest LMG trader – also said trading results for its integrated gas division would be “significantly lower” than in the first three months of 2025, sending shares down 3% in morning trading on Monday.

 The trading division has driven strong profits for the company in recent years.